alicolville/Weight-Tracker/readme.txt

 * Info: Due the changes below, you will see the notifications for Setupp Wizard and message from Yeken again until dismissed.

 * Improvement: Switched Setup Wizard notice to use wp options over transients when storing whether to show or hide.
+* Improvement: Switched notices from Yeken to use wp options over transients when storing whether to show or hide.

 = 10.15 =